ZanelleKM/dspace-angular-1/README.md

 DSPACE_PORT # The port number of the angular application DSPACE_NAMESPACE # The namespace of the angular application DSPACE_SSL # Whether the angular application uses SSL [true/false]

+in our case we update the config.yml with

+update config.yml with the following to run locally as we connect to dspace server with example data

+  ssl: true
+  host: demo.dspace.org
+  port: 443
+  nameSpace: /server

 ```

 All other settings can be set using the following convention for naming the environment variables: